 - Outstanding chemical resistance, which can help extend coating life.
 This is important for aircraft coatings where hydraulic fluid and other chemicals may be used.

 These properties are made possible by ADI chemistry, which enables formulators of aircraft coatings to continue product advancements.

 Aircraft Coatings: A Vital Role Economically and Environmentally

-According to the Federal Aviation Administration (FAA), the total number of aircraft in the U.S. commercial airline fleet (including regional carriers) stood at over 7,100 at the end of 2011.2 These aircraft are maintained to the highest standards set by government agencies—and this includes routine inspection and maintenance of their protective coatings.
+According to the Federal Aviation Administration (FAA), the total number of aircraft in the U.S. commercial airline fleet (including regional carriers) stood at just under 7,000 at the end of 2022.2 These aircraft are maintained to the highest standards set by government agencies—and this includes routine inspection and maintenance of their protective coatings.
 The aircraft coatings industry overall is an important contributor to the economy and was valued at roughly $140 million in 2008, according to Chemark Consulting.3

 The aerospace industry expects coatings suppliers to develop products that reduce application times, improve performance and increase durability.
 According to the International Air Transport Association (IATA), new technology in aerospace coatings can minimize drag in the air and help reduce debris build-up, both of which reduce airplane fuel consumption, and thereby, carbon footprint.
 Such savings have both an economic and environmental impact that cannot be understated: a one percent improvement in fuel efficiency in the aviation industry can lower fuel costs by $700 million a year.
 On average, airlines incur about $100 a minute per flight in operating costs.
 Therefore, even saving just one minute of flight time could reduce total operating costs by more than $1 billion a year and significantly reduce environmental emissions.4